 Flower form and size: Full double, 5" and upward facing.
 Excellent variety for cut flowers.

 Bloom time: Mid- to late season hybrid peony, blooms in our USDA zone 6a garden in the first week or two of June.

 Zone hardiness: Proven in USDA zones 3-9.

-Plant size: 4-5 'eye' plants with a well developed root system.
+Plant size: Bare root plants with 4-5 'eyes' and a well developed root system.
 This size plant will likely flower its first spring in the ground, though it may need another season.